Users

 User Details

-Clicking on any department card from the Users section navigates to a detailed view listing individual user information associated with that department.
-This breakdown is instrumental for access governance and user auditing, offering visibility into each user's associations, privileges, and data access.
-For example: clicking on the Finance department card reveals detailed records of all users within that department.
+From the Users section, selecting a department card opens a detailed view displaying individual user information associated with that department.
+This view is essential for access governance and user auditing, providing visibility into each user’s associations, privileges, and data access.
+For example, selecting the Finance department card reveals detailed records of all users within that department.

 Overview Tab